Fort St. John, British Columbia: Media

 The Alaska Highway News is published in Fort St. John.
 The EnergeticCity.ca website is a digital news outlet focused on local news in and around Fort St. John; it is owned by 0914126 B.C.
 Ltd., which is controlled 100% by Adam Reaburn, owner of local radio station CKFU-FM.

 Radio stations broadcasting from Fort St. John include 98.5 GO FM (CHRX-FM) (Adult contemporary), 101.5 FM The Goat(CKNL-FM) (Rock), 92.5 Sunrise FM (CIAM-FM) (Religious) and the aforementioned country music station 100.1 Moose FM (CKFU-FM).

 Freedom of the City

-The following People and Military Units have received the Freedom of the City of Fort St. John.
+The following people and military units have received the Freedom of the City award of Fort St. John.